Dakota Hanson-Meier Designs

 Keywords:

-Grid, Kerning, Layout, Leading, & System
+Grid, Layout, & System

 Channels:

-Printed Perfect-Bound Book
+Printed, Perfect-Bound Book

 InDesign

-The Laws of Simplicity was a print, perfect-bound book project that involved redesigning John Maeda’s book, The Laws of Simplicity.
+The Laws of Simplicity was a print, perfect-bound book that involved redesigning John Maeda’s book, The Laws of Simplicity.
 This project had the goal of developing a more complex type system, exploring form, and conveying meaning.

-This project came with the struggle of designing a system that could be understood and used across an entire book.
+This project had the struggle of designing a system that could be understood and used across an entire book.
 But to overcome this, I spent multiple hours working on my paragraph styles, grid, and hierarchy, making sure to get feedback at all the steps so that I could make the right adjustments.

 Prev Home Next